TheRaven-dev/Butler-Modified-by-Sye/README.md

-Created for creating the plugin goes to : Stauffenberg.
+Credit for creating the plugin goes to : Stauffenberg.

-Created for making it work for auto roll goes to : Sye.
+Credit for making it work for auto roll goes to : Sye.

 Known Bugs :